afrosimon/testapi/README.md

 $ sudo -u postgres psql -c "ALTER ROLE testapi WITH PASSWORD '$SOME_PASSWORD'"
 ```

-As for the configuration, you will need to setup some environment variables, those at the end of the uwsgi.ini.
+As for the configuration, the required environment variables are in .env-sample, copy this file to .env
-With virtualenvwrapper the ~/.virtualenvs/testapi/bin/postactivate script is already there for such a use-case.
+and update accordingly (TODO: load the file whenever poetry is run).

 Run the migrations: